jsek/AngularDependencyGraph/README.md

 	gulp watch

-...and simply run `gulp` to build and run
+...and simply run `gulp debug` to build and run

 (I wish I could just create an archive and run nw.exe, but this didn't work)